September 5, 2025

 Why PSA Levels Increase with Age

 It’s important to remember that PSA levels naturally increase with age.
 This is why the “normal” PSA range is higher in older age groups.
-The natural enlargement of the prostate partly contributes to this increase, and it is believed to coincide with greater permeability of the prostate gland, allowing more PSA to enter the bloodstream.
+The natural enlargement of the prostate partly contributes to this increase, and it is believed to coincide with greater permeability of the prostate gland, allowing more PSA to enter the bloodstream7.
 While higher PSA levels do not always indicate the presence of cancer, they typically warrant further tests to rule out malignancy.

 When to Be Concerned About PSA Levels

 While it’s important to understand how PSA levels change with age, it’s equally important to know when they rise to concerning levels.
 Healthcare professionals will monitor the PSA levels of their older male patients over time and keep watch for rapidly increasing levels.
-Many clinicians use 4 ng/mL as the cut-off for recommending further testing or consultation with a urologist; however, there is no standardized cut-off point.
+Many clinicians use 4 ng/mL as the cut-off for recommending further testing or consultation with a urologist; however, there is no standardised cut-off point8.

 Factors That Can Affect PSA Levels